domsson/falcon/README.md

 This is an attempt to create a set of open source LSL scripts that can operate a somewhat realistic elevator system for use in Second Life.

-While there is a highly sophisticated elevator system already available (see the _Condor_ and, more recently, _Delta_ elevators), those are closed source, the scripts come _no-mod_.
+Currently, the [Delta Elevator] is the most sophisticated elevator system on the Second Life market - by far.
+However, its scripts are closed source.
+This means using the Delta elevator will introduce _no-mod_ scripts to any build, which can be problematic.

-The Falcon aims for a similar feature-set as the Condor.
-However, its target audience are mainly creators, not end-users, which means it does not attempt to be as user-friendly when it comes to the setup.
+The Falcon will focus mainly on the core features.
+It does not aim for a feature-set as rich as that of the Delta.
+Also, with the target audience being mainly creators, there won't be much focus on features that make setup as user-friendly as with the Delta.

-The idea is to have a solid and versatile script that enables creators to come up with custom tailored elevator systems for their creations without having to go through the trouble of scripting them.
+The goal is to have a solid and versatile script that enables creators to come up with custom tailored elevator systems for their own builds or for distribution to end-users.

 This is a very early work-in-progress.
 There isn't much to see here yet.

 # Concept